vxgmichel/resume/resume.md

 2014-2016
 :   **Software engineer at MAX-IV Synchrotron** – Lund (Sweden)

-    * Control system software for particle accelerator
+    * Control system software for particle accelerator:

         * **Python** libraries for many kinds of hardware
         * Control system software, based on **Python** and [Tango][1]